-In the simplest case, where you have only a basic MSTS installation (see paragraph Does Open Rails need MSTS to run? for a precise definition of a MSTS installation) OR should already correctly point to that installation.
+In the case where you already have an MSTS installation (see paragraph Does Open Rails need MSTS to run? for a precise definition of a MSTS installation) OR should already correctly point to that installation.
 To check this, you should initially see under Installation Profile the string - Default -.
 Under Route you should see the name of one of the MSTS routes in your MSTS installation.

-You can easily add, remove or move other MSTS installations and select among them (e.g. if you have any so-called mini-routes installed.).
+You can easily add, remove or move other content profiles and select among them (e.g. if you have any so-called mini-routes installed.).
 Click on the Options button and select the Content tab.
 See the Content Options discussed below for more instructions.